charleszhang0827/Java-Algorithm-Sudoku/README.md

 3. Open terminal and type java (space) -jar (space) and drag the executable jar file in and press enter

 ## Command Center

-hey hey I think my mother loves me so much

-no one else can replace